andyruth/hello-world/README.md

 # hello-world
-This is a repository created while going through the getting started readme
+This is my repository for going through training of various types

 Not much in it, just validating that things work as written